mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

         node: false
 ```

-Alert rules for the Velero platform service add-on are turned off by default.
+Alert rules for the Velero platform service addon are turned off by default.
 You can enable them in the `cluster.yaml` file by providing the desired configuration.
-They should be enabled only if the add-on is enabled.
+They should be enabled only if the addon is enabled.
-If the add-on is disabled, the alert rules should also be disabled to avoid alert misfires.
+If the addon is disabled, the alert rules should also be disabled to avoid alert misfires.

 ```yaml
 - name: prometheus